Holders Real Madrid Face Dortmund And Liverpool In New-look Champions League - UrduPoint

 The number of clubs in the Champions League has increased from 32 in the past, with the 36 participants split into four seeded pots of nine for the draw.

+While in the past the draw was entirely conducted by hand, this time had to be different to avoid the process lasting several hours.

+Each team was drawn out by former Italy goalkeeper Gianluigi Buffon on the stage in Monaco, before Cristiano Ronaldo pressed a button to activate the computer which revealed all eight of their opponents.

-Every team faces two teams from each of the four pots, one at home and one away.
+Every team will face two clubs from each of the four pots, one at home and one away.
 The first matches will be played on September 17, 18 and 19.

+Aston Villa were handed plum ties at home to Bayern Munich and Juventus as they enter the modern Champions League for the first time.

+Villa beat Bayern in the final when they won the European Cup in 1982, and then lost to Juve in the following season's quarter-finals.

 The two extra matchdays in the new league phase will take place in January, at the end of which the top eight clubs in the 36-team classification will advance directly to the last 16.